ckuelker/quick-guide-en-us/DevOps/Fs/sparse.md

 | grow file system   | mounted     | not mounted |

-The command to grow a file system depends on the file system.
+The command to grow a filesystem depends on the filesystem.
 For `xfs` it is `xfs_growfs` for `reiserfs` it is `resize_reiserfs`.

 ```bash